tmb/zoomerbegone/README.md

 	"meetingId": "<Zoom Meeting ID>",
 }
 ```
-Ostracizer will join your meeting with the username "bomber be gone" (a reference to Zoombombers)
+Zoomer Be Gone will join your meeting with the username "bomber be gone" (a reference to Zoombombers)

-* Give Ostracizer co-host permissions—this is necessary for it to admit people from the waiting room.
+* Give Zoomer Be Gone co-host permissions—this is necessary for it to admit people from the waiting room.
 * Let people join your meeting!
-If they're joining with the custom link, Ostracizer will automatically admit them to the call without any intervention.
+If they're joining with the custom link, Zoomer Be Gone will automatically admit them to the call without any intervention.
 If they try to join on two devices with the same custom link, they'll be banned from the room.

 ## Current bugs